 While cannabis plants contain a high concentration of terpenes, these compounds are also found in just about every plant, including lavender, mint, pine, and the peel of citrus fruits.
 You can recognize the distinct smell of different plants due to the unique combination of terpenes found within.

 Botanical derived terpenes are a way to classify terpenes isolated from non-cannabis-related plants, flowers, and spices.

 While the Cannabis sativa plant species and all of its related varieties and subspecies (including hemp) are indeed a type of plant, any terpenes isolated from cannabis plants are considered cannabis terpenes rather than botanical terpenes.

 Cannabis contains over 120 different terpenes, which is a higher concentration than you’ll find in most other plants.
-The varying combination of terpenes in different strains and batches of cannabis can also play a role in their aroma and even their effects, which is why there is so much buzz around cannabis terpenes specifically.
+The varying combination of terpenes in different strains and batches of cannabis can also play a role in their aroma, and even their effects, which is why there is so much buzz around cannabis-derived terpenes specifically.

 What Are Terpenes Used For?